 What are the activities I’m going to do?

-Volunteering will consist of administration, risk management, emergencies, women’s rights, design, climate change and communication depending on the project for which we are candidates.
+Volunteering will consist of administration, risk management, emergencies, women’s rights, design, climate change, protection and communication depending on the project for which we are candidates.

 How long does the volunteer abroad last?